quantum-kite/kite/docs/documentation/postprocessing.md

     Some functionalities use different postprocessing tools that are not included in KITE-tools.

- The single-energy longitudinal conductivity calculation named `#!python singleshot_conductivity_dc` does not store Chebyshev moments in the *.h5 file, rather it requests [KITEx][kitex] to calculate the dc-conductivity for specified values of the Fermi energy using an efficient single-shot algorithm.
+ The single-shot longitudinal conductivity functionality `#!python singleshot_conductivity_dc` _does not_ store Chebyshev moments in the *.h5 file, rather it requests [KITEx][kitex] to directly calculate the dc-conductivity for specified values of the Fermi energy.
 To extract the calculated DC conductivity from the *.h5 file, we can use a python script located in the `#!python tools` directory:  `#!python process_single_shot.py`.
 In the same directory, the user can find another script to plot an ARPES spectrum from the output of a spectral function calculation.

 [kitex]: ../api/kitex.md